-On this year's Veteran's Day, take a moment to remember and learn about the NFL players and coaches who have served in the military.
+On this year's Memorial Day, take a moment to remember and learn about the NFL players and coaches who have served in the military.

 Chicago Bears quarterback Sid Luckman was one of 19 men (out of 28) from his team's 1943 championship squad to leave for the war the following year.
 While Luckman fought at Normandy, his coach George Halas was the "welfare and recreation officer" for the 7th Fleet in the Pacific.
 He reportedly sent orders to his old team via telegram.